 We focus mainly on two kinds of error-tolerant semantics; namely brave and cautious semantics.
-Intuitively, cautious semantics refer to consequences that follow from all the possible repairs of $\mathcal{O}$ ; this guarantees that, however the ontology is repaired, the consequence will still follow.
+Intuitively, cautious semantics refer to consequences that follow from all the possible repairs of \mathcal{O} ; this guarantees that, however the ontology is repaired, the consequence will still follow.
 For some consequences, one might only be interested in guaranteeing that it follows from at least one repair; this defines the brave semantics.
-As usual in inconsistency-tolerant reasoning, the repairs are maximal subontologies of $\mathcal{O}$ that do not entail the unwanted consequence.
+As usual in inconsistency-tolerant reasoning, the repairs are maximal subontologies of \mathcal{O} that do not entail the unwanted consequence.
 Notice that brave semantics are not closed under entailment; e.g., the conjunction of two brave consequences is not necessarily a brave consequence itself.
-However, brave consequences are still useful, e.g. to guarantee that a wanted consequence can still be derived from at least one repair (i.e., that it might still hold after the ontology is repaired) among other cases.
-We also consider the IAR semantics, proposed in [22] as a means to efficiently approximate cautious reasoning; see also [11, 30].
+However, these consequences are still useful to guarantee that a wanted consequence can still be derived from at least one repair, among other cases.
+We also consider the IAR semantics, proposed in [22] as a means to efficiently approximate cautious reasoning; see also [11,30].

-In this paper, we focus on subsumption between concepts w.r.t. a TBox in $\mathcal{EL}$ , which is known to be polynomial [13].
-As every $\mathcal{EL}$ TBox is consistent, considering inconsistency-tolerant semantics makes no sense in this setting.
+In this paper, we focus on subsumption between concepts w.r.t. a TBox in \mathcal{EL} , which is known to be polynomial [13].
+As every \mathcal{EL} TBox is consistent, considering inconsistency-tolerant semantics makes no sense in this setting.
 On the other hand, SNOMED CT and other large-scale ontologies are written in tractable extensions of this logic, and being able to handle errors written in them is a relevant problem for knowledge representation and ontology development.

-We show that error-tolerant reasoning in $\mathcal{EL}$ is hard.
+We show that error-tolerant reasoning in \mathcal{EL} is hard.
 More precisely, brave semantics is NP-complete, and cautious and IAR semantics are coNP-complete.
-These results are similar to the complexity of inconsistency-tolerant semantics in inexpressive logics [10,30].
+These results are similar to the complexity of inconsistency-tolerant semantics in inexpressive logics [10, 30].
 We also show that hardness does not depend only on the number of repairs: there exist errors with polynomially many repairs, for which error-tolerant reasoning requires super-polynomial time (unless P = NP).

 To improve the time needed for error-tolerant reasoning, we propose to precompute the information on the causes of the error.
 We first annotate every axiom with the repairs to which it belongs.
 We then use a proof-theoretic approach, coupled with this annotated ontology, to derive error-tolerant consequences.
 We demonstrate the practical applicability of our approach for brave and cautious reasoning by applying a prototype-implementation on large ontologies used in practice.
-An extended version of this paper containing all proofs and details can be found in [25].
+This is an extended version of [25], containing all proofs and details.